weaviate/weaviate-io/developers/weaviate/model-providers/jinaai/embeddings-multimodal.md

 [Configure a Weaviate vector index](#configure-the-vectorizer) to use an Jina AI embedding model, and Weaviate will generate embeddings for various operations using the specified model and your Jina AI API key.
 This feature is called the *vectorizer*.

 At [import time](#data-import), Weaviate generates multimodal object embeddings and saves them into the index.
 For [vector](#vector-near-text-search) and [hybrid](#hybrid-search) search operations, Weaviate converts queries of one or more modalities into embeddings.
+[Multimodal search operations](#vector-near-media-search) are also supported.

 ![Embedding integration illustration](../_includes/integration_jinaai_embedding.png)